 Think about these sculptures for a minute -- and about the role of dogs in police oppression and violence against citizens the world over.

 In the hands of police, the use of dogs to oppress and intimidate people is far more common than their use as tools to catch criminals or even locate the lost.
-In an era of police helicopters, bean-bag rounds, and thermal imaging, catch dogs are bringing less and less to the law enforcement table.
+The good news is that in an era of police helicopters, bean-bag rounds, and thermal imaging, catch dogs are bringing less and less to the law enforcement table.

 The inscription on the statue, above, reads: